Kärcher Steam mop SC 3 Upright

 Short heat-up timeWith a heat-up time of only 30 seconds, the device is ready to use in no time.

-The LED strap on the handle signalises heat-up and whether it is ready to use
+The LED strap on the device signalises heat-up and whether it is ready to use

 - Extremely easy application thanks to the device's continuous feedback to the user regarding its operating status.